YIT’s home sales: proven to provide the best service

 At the same time as new tram lines are being busily built in Greater Helsinki and Tampere, the opportunities provided by rail connections have also become a hot topic in many other areas.
 The new coming of rail traffic is primarily based on the requirements set by sustainability and a denser urban structure.

 All signs point to a tendency for cities to increasingly invest in rail traffic in the 2020s.
-The trailblazer of the new coming of trams in Finland, Tampere Tramway is currently undergoing testing and it will start its operations in August 2021.
+The trailblazer of the new coming of trams in Finland, Tampere Tramway started its operations in August 2021.
 When it comes to the capital region, Jokeri Light Rail as well as Kruunusilta Tramway Alliance are currently in progress.
-There are also plans to build a tramway connection to Kalasatama.
-HKL drew up before COVID-19 a large-scale investment plan according to which it will invest EUR 1.8 million mainly in rail projects in the next decade.
-The cost of COVID-19 pandemia will decrease this sum.
+A tramway connection to Kalasatama is also under construction.
+HKL drew up before COVID-19 a large-scale investment plan according to which it will invest a large sum in rail projects in the next decade.

 Why are different kinds of tramway and rail projects still popular at the moment?
 According to Antti Korhonen, head of YIT’s railway and track construction unit, their popularity is increased by the sector’s global mega trends.

 “Different sustainability requirements, urbanisation and general demographic changes have made cities take note of rail solutions as an option.
 Environmental matters alone are a key driver.
 The change begins with cities wanting or being forced to reduce their carbon footprint, which is also evident in the subsidy policy.
 The reduction of carbon emissions has been set as a political target at both the national and EU levels.
 That’s why subsidies are focused on public transport projects – specifically on rail traffic,” says Korhonen.